chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

-  created_by_uu UUID NOT NULL, -- no FK by convention updated TIMESTAMPTZ NOT NULL DEFAULT now(), updated_by_uu UUID NOT NULL, -- no FK by convention is_active BOOLEAN NOT NULL DEFAULT true, is_default BOOLEAN NOT NULL DEFAULT false, type_enum private.stk_changeme_type_enum NOT NULL,
+  created_by_uu UUID NOT NULL, -- no FK by convention updated TIMESTAMPTZ NOT NULL DEFAULT now(), updated_by_uu UUID NOT NULL, -- no FK by convention revoked TIMESTAMPTZ, is_revoked BOOLEAN GENERATED ALWAYS AS (revoked IS NOT NULL) STORED, is_default BOOLEAN NOT NULL DEFAULT false, type_enum private.stk_changeme_type_enum NOT NULL,
   ----Prompt: ask the user if they need to store json